 \section{Derivation of the Kubo formulas}

 The Kubo formalism relates the transport coefficients of a statistical ensemble to certain equilibrium correlation functions, which in turn can be computed using equilibrium many-body techniques~\cite{1957JPSJ...12..570K,1957JPSJ...12.1203K,Mahan}.
 The thermodynamic state of a macroscopic quantum system can be described by means of the time-dependent density matrix $\rho(t)$.
-The density matrix (grand canonical distribution) \bea \rho_0=e^{\Omega_0 -\beta K_0},\quad K_0=\mathcal{H}_0-\mu \mathcal{N} \eea applies to the equilibrium system with unperturbed Hamiltonian $\mathcal{H}_0$ and conserved particle number $\mathcal{N}$, where $\beta$ is the inverse temperature, $\mu$ is the chemical potential and $\Omega_0=-\ln\left(\Tr e^{-\beta K_0}\right)$ is the grand thermodynamic potential.
+The density matrix (grand canonical distribution) \bea \rho_0=e^{\Omega_0 -\beta K_0},\quad K_0=\mathcal{H}_0-\mu \mathcal{N} \eea applies to the equilibrium system with unperturbed Hamiltonian $\mathcal{H}_0$ and conserved particle number $\mathcal{N}$, where $\beta$ is the inverse temperature, $\mu$ is the chemical potential, and $\Omega_0=-\ln\left(\Tr e^{-\beta K_0}\right)$ is the grand thermodynamic potential.
 We will assume that the system is described by the equilibrium density matrix at the initial point of time, which we take at $t=-\infty$.

 The derivation of the Kubo formulas for thermoelectric transport coefficients proceeds as follows.
-In a non-equilibrium state, the density matrix becomes time-dependent and obeys the Liouville equation, which in the Schr\"odinger representation reads \bea \frac{\partial\rho(t)}{\partial t}= -i[\mathcal{H}, \rho(t)], \eea where $\mathcal{H}$ is the Hamiltonian of the system including the external perturbation.
-In this representation, the operators acting on the quantum states of the system are time-independent; thus, the explicit time dependence of $\rho(t)$ arises solely from the time dependence of external fields and thermodynamic parameters.
+In a nonequilibrium state, the density matrix becomes time dependent and obeys the Liouville equation, which in the Schr\"odinger representation reads \bea \frac{\partial\rho(t)}{\partial t}= -i[\mathcal{H}, \rho(t)], \eea where $\mathcal{H}$ is the Hamiltonian of the system including the external perturbation.
+In this representation, the operators acting on the quantum states of the system are time independent; thus, the explicit time dependence of $\rho(t)$ arises solely from the time dependence of external fields and thermodynamic parameters.
 In what follows, we use the subscript $H$ to denote operators in the Heisenberg representation, while operators without a subscript are understood to be in the Schr\"odinger representation.